10 Best Telegram Alternatives You Must Try in 2025

-Telegram is one of the best secure, anonymous, cloud-based messaging platforms.
-However, every anonymous platform has a dark side, and Telegram is no different.
-Its founder Pavel Durov was recently apprehended due to the lack of moderation policies resulting in drug trafficking and child sexual abuse material on the app.
-Following this, countries like India are investigating, and there’s a possibility that the platform could be banned.
-Hence, here are some of the best Telegram alternatives in case it gets banned.
+Telegram is one of the best secure, anonymous, cloud-based messaging platforms, but the platform has had a few rough patches recently.
+Its founder Pavel Durov was arrested due to the lack of moderation policies resulting in drug trafficking and child sexual abuse material on the app.
+While the app is still alive and working, if you’re looking for an alternative in case something happens in the future, here are some of the best Telegram alternatives.

-The reason behind Telegram’s popularity stems from its neverending list of features like bots, chat customizations, increased share limits if you get premium and much more.
-While not all the contenders on this list may have these features, there are a few good platforms that are worth checking out.
+Telegram‘s popularity stems from its neverending list of features like bots, chat customizations, increased share limits if you get premium, and much more.
+While not all the contenders on this list may have these features, there are a few good platforms that bring features that are more fun to use or more practical.
+Here are all of them.

 1. Signal Messenger